Boost Your Digestive Health: 10 High-Fiber Foods to Eat Regularly

 - Fiber: Roughly 2.6%

-- Benefits: Low in calories and high in fiber, broccoli supports digestive health, provides essential vitamins, and offers anti-inflammatory properties.
+- Benefits: Low in calories and high in fiber, broccoli supports digestive health, boosts immunity, and has anti-inflammatory properties.

 - Quantity: 2 tablespoons